jscinoz/optimus-vfio-docs/NOTES.md

     * Running into odd memory issues with qxl reverse prime: qxl 0000:00:03.0: swiotlb buffer is full (sz: 299008 bytes) qxl 0000:00:03.0: DMA: Out of SW-IOMMU space for 299008 bytes
-* Try with bumblebee
-  * Didn't work with QXL without patching out check for intel GPU
-  * Fails to start second X display on nvidia card due to lack of ouputs
-    * Test if bumblebee even works on the host
-* Try with wayland
-  * So far, wayland just flashes for a bit then freezes
 * Test with nvidia as primary VGA
   * Ideally without GVT
   * Can we have reverse prime with non-primary QXL for output?